nidhog/glyco/Readme.md

 # Continuous Glucose Monitoring data analysis in Python
-Glyco aims to be an Open Source library to analyze glucose data (from CGMs) in Python.
+Glyco aims to be an Open Source Python library to analyze glucose data from Continuous Glucose Monitoring (CGM).

+There is very little work related to glucose analysis fro healthy individuals.
+Glyco aims to make analysing healthy individual glucose data easier.

+## Main features
+### 1 - Processing and cleaning
+### 2 - Plotting and Visual analysis (EDA)
+### 3 - Statistical analysis
+### 4 - Meal, activities and events analysis
+### 5 - Advanced analysis: Ranking meals, predictions

 # To do:
 * [ ] if read df returns error tell check if you need to skiprows